InstaFlow: One Step is Enough for High-Quality Diffusion-Based Text-to-Image Generation: Introduction

 In this paper, we present a novel one-step generative model derived from the open-source Stable Diffusion (SD).
 We observed that a straightforward distillation of SD leads to complete failure.
 The primary issue stems from the sub-optimal coupling of noises and images, which significantly hampers the distillation process.
-To address this challenge, we leverage Rectified Flow~\cite{liu2022flow, liu2022rectified}, a recent advancement in generative models that utilizes probabilistic flows~\cite{songscore, lipman2022flow, albergo2023stochastic}.
-In Rectified Flow, a unique procedure known as \emph{reflow} is employed.
-Reflow gradually straightens the trajectory of the probability flows, thereby reducing the transport cost between the noise distribution and the image distribution.
+To address this challenge, we leverage Rectified Flow~\citep{liu2022flow, liu2022rectified}, a recent approach to generative models and optimal transport that learn straight flow models amendable to fast simulation with few or one Euler steps.
+Rectified flow starts from matching data distribution with a potentially curved flow model (known as 1-flow in~\citep{liu2022flow}), similar to DDIM~\cite{songdenoising}, probability flow ODEs~\citep{songscore} and other flow-based methods~\citep{lipman2022flow, albergo2023stochastic, albergo2022building}.
+It then deploys an unique \emph{reflow} procedure to straighten the trajectories of the flows, thereby reducing the transport cost between the noise distribution and the image distribution.
 This improvement in coupling significantly facilitates the distillation process.
+In this work, we take large-scale text-to-image models as 1-flow, and focus on straightening them with reflow.

 Consequently, we succeeded in training the first one-step SD model capable of generating high-quality images with remarkable details.
 Quantitatively, our one-step model achieves a state-of-the-art FID score of $23.4$ on the MS COCO 2017 dataset (5,000 images) with an inference time of only $0.09$ second per image.
-It outperforms the previous fastest SD model, progressive distillation~\cite{meng2022distillation}, which achieved an one-step FID of $37.2$.
-For MS COCO 2014 (30,000 images), our one-step model yields an FID of $13.1$ in $0.09$ second, surpassing one of the recent large-scale text-to-image GANs, StyleGAN-T~\cite{sauer2023stylegan} ($13.9$ in $0.1s$).
+It outperforms the previous fastest SD model, progressive distillation~\citep{meng2022distillation}, which achieved an one-step FID of $37.2$.
+For MS COCO 2014 (30,000 images), our one-step model yields an FID of $13.1$ in $0.09$ second, surpassing one of the recent large-scale text-to-image GANs, StyleGAN-T~\citep{sauer2023stylegan} ($13.9$ in $0.1s$).
 Notably, this is the first time a distilled one-step SD model performs on par with GAN, with pure supervised learning.
+Discussion of related works is deferred to Appendix~\ref{appendix:related} due to limited space.